1. A retail storefront,

 3. then patiently wait about 2-3 business days until we can do some thorough checking & then we'll send you an approval email.
 Or a denial.

-The faster you scan or fax your info and get registered, the faster you can have a box of Mint stuff being carried into your store by that cute FEDEX guy.
+The faster you scan or fax your info and get registered, the faster you can have a box of Mint stuff being carried into your store by that cute UPS guy.
 You know who I'm talking about.

 --What Markets do you attend?
 Where can I see your product in person?